 “We have enough stock that I’m always exchanging them.
 There will always be a 6ft 4in person with narrow shoulders or a 5ft 2in person with really wide shoulders, things get swapped around all time - but not everyone offers that," he says.

-Cervélo’s director of product management, Maria Benson, told us: “Generally, dealers offer a fit as part of the purchase of the bike…we ensure that we have the parts available to support our dealers.”
-The brand confirmed that it held plenty of stock which the dealer could “invest in”, but these don’t come for free.
+Cervélo's director of product management, Maria Benson, told us: "Generally, dealers offer a fit as part of the purchase of the bike.
+However, each dealer has their own business model around this process.
+We ensure that we have the parts available to support our dealers."
+The brand confirmed that it held plenty of stock which the dealer could "invest in", but these don't come for free.

 Speaking about one brand (which was not Cervélo), Farmer said: “I have asked if, when they release these bikes, they can send me extra handlebars/stems and seatposts so that I can service the customer free of charge.
 But they said it’s too expensive for them” - so the cost, in this case, ends up on Farmer's bottom line but usually, it’s passed on to the consumer.

 Another red flag raised by integrating expensive components is resale.